nest/nestml/doc/syntax.md

 # NESTML language documentation

-NESTML has a concise syntax that avoids clutter in the form of semicolons, curly braces or tags as known from other programming, description and markup languages.
+NESTML is a domain specific language which has a concise  syntax that avoids clutter in the form of semicolons, curly braces or tags as known from other programming and description languages.
 Instead it concentrates on the domain concepts needed to efficiently write down neuron models and their equations.

 NESTML files are expected to have the filename extension